Free Raised Garden Bed Plans

 Final Planning Tips From the Raised Bed Experts

 Begin with one or two beds and expand as you gain experience.
 If your garden is successful, be sure to leave room to add more beds.
 We encourage you to plan how your beds will look throughout the growing season so you’ll love how they look year-round.
-Plants with similar water and sun go together.
+Plants with similar water and sun requirements go together.
 And finally, map out your design on paper before building.